 Bonjour Cafe is a beautiful little cafe and coffee shop in Poundbury.
-It’s best known for the beautiful homemade cakes, which are made using seasonal flavours.
+It’s best known for its beautiful homemade cakes, which are made using seasonal flavours.
 But they also serve brunch, snacks, and light lunches – all fresh and made to order.
-Bonjour Cafe also hosts regular supper nights, usually on a weekend, such as the upcoming “Pie and Plonk” evening.
+Bonjour Cafe also hosts regular supper nights, usually on a weekend.

 4 Babeny Walk, Poundbury, DT1 3TR